Automated immunolabeling to perform highly multiplexed tissue imaging with ARIA

 Dr. Colin Chu has recently established his own lab at University College London (UCL) Institute of Ophthalmology in partnership with Moorfields Eye Hospital.
 As an ophthalmologist specialized in ocular immunology, his research is focused on using in vivo and ex vivo imaging to better understand the causes of blinding diseases.

 While he was a visiting fellow in the lab of Dr Ron Germain at the National Institute of Health (NIH) in Maryland, USA, Dr Chu helped establish an automated highly multiplexed immunohistochemistry approach with his colleague Dr Andrea Radtke.
 This work was published in Nature Protocols in February 2022.

 It uses an automated immunolabeling technique called IBEX, to achieve over 30 distinct antibody markers on the same section of tissue.
 Previously this had only been performed manually, limiting the throughput, speed and accessibility of the technique.
 Working together with Fluigent to connect an ARIA microfluidics system to a Leica THUNDER microscope, the two systems were able to interface to deliver automated staining and image acquisition.

-Dr. Chu is now setting up the system at UCL to apply the automated immunolabeling technique, IBEX, to the retina in mice, zebrafish and human post-mortem tissue.
-In addition to multiplexed tissue imaging, his research topics include ocular gene therapy and in vivo immune cell imaging using adaptive optics, optical coherence tomography (OCT) and fluorescence microscopy to better understand ocular inflammation.
+Dr. Chu is now setting up the system at UCL to apply the automated immunomarking technique, IBEX, to the retina in mice, zebrafish and human post-mortem tissue.
+In addition to multiplexed tissue imaging with immunofluorescence, his research topics include ocular gene therapy and in vivo immune cell imaging using adaptive optics, optical coherence tomography (OCT) and fluorescence microscopy to better understand ocular inflammation.